bcmichael/RNMR-Docs/docs/command/full_command.md

 continues without interruption.
 If the subprocess exits on error, RNMR will display an error message indicating the error condition returned.
 If `DCL` was called from within a macro, the current macro error handler (as set by `ONERR`) is executed.
+## DEPAKE
+Perform depaking of powder pattern spectrum

+Format `DEPAKE`

+Description:
+`DEPAKE` applies a depaking routine to the visible processing buffer to remove the effects of a pake pattern from the spectrum.
+The visible processing buffer must contain frequency domain data and its size must be a power of 2.
 ## DF
 Differentiate data